 As part of the comprehensive neighborhood rezoning in 2009, the City mapped a new 2.3-acre park on the Harlem River waterfront at the intersection of East 144th Street and Exterior Street.
 The City obtained title for the site in November 2018.
 EDC is managing the design and construction of the park in coordination with NYC Parks and kicked off the design process in September 2019 to fulfill this long-standing commitment to the public.
 The new park is expected to include a waterfront walkway along the river, visual corridors connecting Exterior Street with the waterfront, and public programming, as well as a comfort station with restroom facilities and space for maintenance workers.
 Construction is expected to begin in 2022.

-Community engagement for the park design will kick off with a first public input meeting hosted by NYCEDC and NYC Parks on November 14th, 2019, 6pm at Hostos Community College.
+Community engagement for the park design kicked off with a first public input meeting hosted by NYCEDC and NYC Parks on November 14th, 2019 at Hostos Community College.

 Exterior Street Infrastructure Improvements